matioMe/IR-Tank-Battle/RaspberryPi code/README.md

     qmake
     make

-It compile the project.
+It will compile the project and create a executable file.

 Then you can launch the program using:

     ./GUI_Tank